espruino/BangleApps/apps/rebble/README.md

 * Uses pedometer widget to get latest step count
 * Dependant apps are installed when Rebble installs
 * Uses the whole screen, widgets are made invisible but still run in the background
+* The icon is James Dean - 'Rebel Without a Cause'

 ![](screenshot_rebble.png)
 ![](screenshot_rebble2.png)